NoRedInk/ruby-style-guide/README.md

   c = 'baz'
   d = 'foobar'

-  # good - swapping variable assignment
+  # good:  swapping variable assignment
   # Swapping variable assignment is a special case because it will allow you to
   # swap the values that are assigned to each variable.
   a = 'foo'